Does the new year get you in the mood to start planning a vacation? Almost every year, I get together with a group of friends for a girls’ getaway.

-I already wrote a post about the Kentucky Derby Party we attended there and shared photos of the beautiful homes but I never put together a full trip report from our getaway until now.
+I already wrote a post about the Kentucky Derby Party we attended there.
+Also, I shared photos of the beautiful homes but I never put together a full trip report from our getaway until now.
 Better late than never…let’s get started…

 Getting to Martha’s Vineyard:

 We arrived on the island by the ferry from Woods Hole, Massachusetts on a Friday morning after spending the previous day up in Providence, RI.
 We had debated in the weeks before whether we would pay extra to bring the car over instead of using public transportation when we got there.
 I am so glad we decided to bring the car!
 Rain was in the forecast for the entire weekend and we wanted to explore!
 Plus, it was the off- season so the public transportation was not running on the regular schedule.

 We stayed at the iconic Harbor View Hotel in Edgartown which was just beautiful!